Haitam-Elgharras/E-Commerce-Angular-App/Commandes.md

 }

 # Simulation of ngStyle directive
-the diff that always we will receive the cssProp and its value
+the diff that always we will receive the cssProp and its value cause the condition will give us the value of the cssProp

 import { Directive, Input, ElementRef, Renderer2 } from '@angular/core';